Systolic inequalities for the number of vertices: Introduction

 \subsection{Size of metric balls}

-The proof of theorem \ref{theorem:a-la-gromov} will be based on considering certain ``metric balls'' and relating their properties to the systole of the simplicial complex $X$.
+The proof of theorem \ref{theorem:a-la-gromov} will be based on considering certain metric balls and relating their properties to the systole of the simplicial complex $X$.
 For $x\in V(X)$ and an integer $i$, let $B(x,i)\subset V(X)$ denote the set of vertices of a simplicial complex $X$ whose edge-distance to $x$ is at most $i$.
 Similarly, let $S(x,i)\subset V(X)$ denote the set of vertices of $X$ whose edge-distance to $x$ is exactly $i$.

 \begin{proposition} Let $X$ be a simplicial complex with finite systole.
 Set $r := \left\lfloor\frac{\sys X}{2} \right\rfloor-1$.
-Then every metric ball $B(x,r) \subseteq V(X)$ is inessential, and $r$ is the maximum integer with this property. \end{proposition} \begin{definition} We call $r$ in the previous proposition the \emph{homotopy triviality radius} of $X$. \end{definition} \begin{proof}[Proof of Proposition \ref{claim:systole-inessential-triviality-relation}] Consider the universal cover $\widetilde X$.
+Then every metric ball $B(x,r) \subseteq V(X)$ is inessential, and $r$ is the maximum integer with this property. \end{proposition} \begin{definition} We call $r$ in the previous proposition the \emph{homotopy triviality radius} of $X$. \end{definition} \begin{proof}[Proof of Proposition \ref{claim:systole-inessential-triviality-relation}] Consider the universal covering map $\widetilde X\to X$.
 By the definition of systole, the edge-distance between any two vertices of the same $\pi_1(X)$-orbit is at least $\sys X$.
-It follows that for all $r$ such that $2r < \sys X -1$ the restriction of the covering $\widetilde X\to X$ to the metric ball $\langle B(x,r)\rangle$ is a trivial covering.
+It follows that for all $r$ such that $2r < \sys X -1$ the restriction of the covering map $\widetilde X\to X$ to the (preimage of the) metric ball $\langle B(x,r)\rangle$ is a trivial cover.
 This means that this ball is inessential.

 On the other hand, if $x$ is chosen on a non-contractible edge-loop of length $\sys X$, then $\langle B(x,r)\rangle$, for $r := \left\lfloor\frac{\sys X}{2} \right\rfloor$, contains this loop. \end{proof}